 Dr. Marcia Leventhal, who studied with early dance movement therapy pioneers and conducted the Graduate Dance Therapy Program at New York University for sixteen years, directed the initial IDTIA training programs.

-The IDTIA currently provides training at three levels: Introductory, Foundation and Clinical Professional.
+IDTIA provides training at three levels: Introductory, Foundation and Clinical Professional.

 The Advanced Clinical Training (ACT) in Dance-Movement Therapy is a part time three-year coursework & fieldwork programme which equips graduates for working with clients in a group setting, and is comprised of: